pine3ree/pine3ree-db/docs/sql/predicates.md

 use pine3ree\Db\Sql\Statement\Select;
 use function pine3ree\Db\Sql\alias;

-// empty predicate-set with "AND" as default logical operator
+// Empty predicate-set with "AND" as default logical operator
 $predicateSet = new Predicate\Set();
-// add Predicate\Comparison predicates with equality operator
+// Add Predicate\Comparison predicates with equality operator
 $predicateSet->equal('p.vat_rate', 20.0); // "p"."vat_rate" = :eq1
 $predicateSet->eq(alias('tot.Price'), 20.0); // AND "tot.Price" = :eq2

 $predicateSet = new Predicate\Set([], Sql::OR); // default logical operator is "OR"
 $predicateSet->lessThan('vat_rate', 20.0);// "vat_rate" < :lt1
 $predicateSet->lt('price', 100.0); // OR "price" < :lt2
-// add a Predicate\Literal predicate with an expression used as it is
+// Add a Predicate\Literal predicate with an expression used as it is
 $predicateSet->and()->literal('"published" IS TRUE'); // AND "published" IS TRUE
 $predicateSet->or()->gt('stock', 10); // OR "stock" > :gt1
 ```